IQSS/dataverse/doc/sphinx-guides/source/installation/oauth2.rst

 Before OAuth providers will release information about their users (first name, last name, etc.) to your Dataverse installation, you must request a "Client ID" and "Client Secret" from them.
 In many cases you can use providers' automated system to request these credentials, but if not, contact the provider for assistance.

-URLs to help you request a Client ID and Client Secret from the providers supported by the Dataverse software are provided below.
+URLs to help you request a Client ID and Client Secret from the providers supported by the Dataverse Software are provided below.
 For all of these providers, it's a good idea to request the Client ID and Client secret using a generic account, perhaps the one that's associated with the ``:SystemEmail`` you've configured for your Dataverse installation, rather than your own personal Microsoft Azure AD, ORCID, GitHub, or Google account:

 - ORCID: https://orcid.org/content/register-client-application-0
 - Microsoft: https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-protocols-oauth-code